 in self-renewal and proliferation of cells in the mammary gland.

-Prof. Yarden and his team have discovered an association between the notchinduced pathway and overexpression of HER2.
+Prof. Yarden and his team have discovered an association between the Notch induced pathway and overexpression of HER2.
 Specifically, overexpressed HER2 transcriptionally up-regulates several components of the Notch pathway.
 The team’s findings imply that HER2-Notch3

 collaboration is required during early steps of mammary tumorigenesis and therefore a combined treatment targeting both pathways could have a better therapeutic outcome for HER2-overexpressing DCIS.